tgstation/tgstation/.github/CONTRIBUTING.md

 	* if the transformation is user provided (such as allowing a user to edit a string), you should confirm the value being updated did not change in the database in the intervening time before writing the new user provided data by checking the old value with the current value in the database, and if it has changed, allow the user to decide what to do next.

 ### Mapping Standards
+* Adding, Removing, or Replacing Station Maps
+	* All pull requests adding, removing, or replacing station maps must receive prior approval from a maptainer, or they will be closed without additional warning.

 * TGM Format & Map Merge
 	* All new maps submitted to the repo through a pull request must be in TGM format (unless there is a valid reason present to have it in the default BYOND format).
 This is done using the [Map Merge](https://tgstation13.org/wiki/Map_Merger) utility included in the repo to convert the file to TGM format.
 	* Likewise, you MUST run Map Merge prior to opening your PR when updating existing maps to minimize the change differences (even when using third party mapping programs such as FastDMM.)